-- The basic templates for other types of program units are similar to that of a SUBROUTINE, with the following exceptions: - O A PROGRAM does not have arguments, so the "arguments" list in the header and the "Arguments" section in the declaration section should be removed.
-All declarations are local to a PROGRAM, so the "Local Declarations" section should be replaced by a simple "Declarations" section. - O A FUNCTION should have no INTENT (OUT) and INTENT (INOUT) arguments.
-You will also need to declare the type returned by the FUNCTION.
-This can be in the FUNCTION header, declared separately or declared using a RESULT clause.
-For the latters, make your declaration at the beginning of the "Local declarations" section.
+The basic templates for other types of program units are similar to that of a FUNCTION, with the following exceptions:

+- A PROGRAM does not have arguments, so the arguments list in the header and the Arguments section in the declaration section should be removed.
+All declarations are local to a PROGRAM, so the Local Declarations section should be replaced by a simple Declarations section. - A SUBROUTINE may have INTENT(OUT) and INTENT(INOUT) arguments. - A MODULE does not have arguments, so the arguments list in the header and the Arguments section in the declaration section should be removed.
+Where appropriate, the Local Declarations section should be replaced by a PUBLIC declarations section and a PRIVATE declarations section.

-- O A MODULE does not have arguments, so the "arguments" list in the header and the "Arguments" section in the declaration section should be removed.
-Where appropriate, the "Local Declarations" section should be replaced by a "PUBLIC declarations" section and a "PRIVATE declarations" section. - When you are distributing your code, you should include a COPYRIGHT.txt file at a top level directory in your source tree.
-The file should contain the detailed copyright information: - the copyright year, ranging from the year the code is first distributed to the year the code is last distributed - the copyright statement - O the owner of the code and his/her address
+When you are distributing your code, you should include a COPYRIGHT.txt file at a top level directory in your source tree.
+The file should contain the detailed copyright information:

+- the copyright year, ranging from the year the code is first distributed to the year the code is last distributed - the copyright statement

+• the owner of the code and his/her address